- Graduate and Professional

 Smithsonian Conservation Biology Institute in Front Royal, Virginia

-Migratory Birds is offered through the Smithsonian-Mason School of Conservation as a professional training course for 6 Continuing Education Credits (CEUs).
-Applications may be submitted using our Online Application Page.
-Before beginning our online application, please have .pdf or .doc versions of your updated CV, a Personal Statement of Interest and Qualifications (maximum 350 words), and a Professional Letter of Recommendation.
-You’ll be asked to attach these with your application.
+Ecology and Conservation of Migratory Birds is offered through the Smithsonian-Mason School of Conservation as a professional training course for 8.8 Continuing Education Units (CEUs).
+Applications should be submitted using our Online Application System.
+If this is your first time using our system, you’ll be asking to first register and create a profile.
+You’ll need to attach an updated CV/Resume to create your profile and a Personal Statement of Interest and Qualifications (maximum 500 words) to complete a course application.

 - Registration fees